Romanticism, which was partly a response to the Industrial Revolution, was at its peak from 1800 to 1850.

 2. Saturn Devouring His Son

-Francisco, one of the famous artists of Romanticism, was the creator of ‘Saturn Devouring His Son’.
+Francisco, one of the most popular artists in art history, was the creator of ‘Saturn Devouring His Son’.

 This phenomenal artwork of Romanticism was created between 1819 and 1823.